-- an assessment schedule, which outlines what components of each course are to be assessed, when the assessment tasks are scheduled.
-The schedule of tasks for each course appears in Part 2 of this booklet. - written notification provided to students of the scheduled assessment task. - written notification provided to students at least two (2) weeks in advance of the scheduled assessment task.
-Note: - \circ $\;$ assessment tasks, for all classes studying that course, will be the same - Assessment Task Notifications will be emailed to students (using the <student.name>@education.nsw.edu.au address) and placed on the Aurora College online repository (Teams / OneNote). - generally, it will be necessary to use a number of different tasks to assess achievement in all the knowledge, skills and course objectives.
-Students will be given the opportunity to demonstrate their maximum level of achievement for each course at a given point in time. - at the completion of each task, students will receive: - a mark for that task - the marking criteria and - \circ ~ feedback concerning areas of strength as well as areas for further improvement.
+- an assessment schedule, which outlines what components of each course are to be assessed, when the assessment tasks are scheduled and the relative weighting for each assessment task.
+The schedule of tasks for each course appears in Part 2 of this booklet.
+Students will be informed of assessment policy and procedures.
+These will be explained in class and recorded for future reference. - written notification provided to students at least two (2) weeks in advance of the scheduled assessment task.
+Note: - assessment tasks, for all classes studying that course, will be the same - assessment Task Notifications will be emailed to students (using the <student.name>@education.nsw.edu.au address) by your classroom teacher - generally, it will be necessary to use a number of different tasks to assess achievement in all the knowledge, skills and course objectives.
+Students will be given the opportunity to demonstrate their maximum level of achievement for each course at a given point in time. - at the completion of each task, students will receive: - a mark/grade for that task - o the marking criteria - o feedback concerning areas of strength as well as areas for further improvement.